 The next time you’re confronted with the icy, hateful silent treatment for yet another perceived infraction, please come back here and reread this article.
 And I want you to remember that this is a game of control – the narcissist believes he can control you with his lack of communication and concern.

-Do not send him texts trying to reason with him.
+Do not send texts trying to reason with them.

 Do not post whiney crap on your Facebook page for all to see.